garywelz/Copernicus_AI/output/independence-results-peano-show-notes.md

    - Measuring the strength of mathematical theories

 ## Notable Quotes
-> "What makes the Paris-Harrington result so remarkable is that it was the first mathematically 'natural' statement shown to be independent of Peano Arithmetic - not a self-referential construction like Gödel's statements." - Dr. Rachel
+> "What makes the Paris-Harrington result so remarkable is that it was the first mathematically 'natural' statement shown to be independent of Peano Arithmetic - not a self-referential construction like Gödel's statements." - Rachel

-> "The hydra game beautifully illustrates how seemingly simple combinatorial problems can quickly transcend the power of Peano Arithmetic." - Dr. Rachel
+> "The hydra game beautifully illustrates how seemingly simple combinatorial problems can quickly transcend the power of Peano Arithmetic." - Rache

 ## Further Reading